spences10/scottspence.com/posts/2017/06/30/git-allow-unrelated-histories/index.md

-To get around this I just took the latest version of the `use-ts-bot` branch from my GitHub account and then and used that in place of the `origin` conflicts as what I'm working on will ultimately replace the master branch, so it was just a copy pasta into my VSCode then recommit the changes files.
+To get around this I just took the latest version of the `use-ts-bot` branch from my GitHub account and then and used that in place of the `origin` conflicts as what I'm working on will ultimately replace the master branch, so it was just a copy pasta into my VS Code then recommit the changes files.
 Phew!
 I now have a branch I can compare with the master that I will one day make a PR for 😅